 Note: that if the hostname of the Main Location Server (MLS) is changed, then all SpectroSERVERs and OneClick servers in the distributed environment must be updated.

-The link below is contains a script that can be used to make the needed changes to all of the above files (except .jcorbarc which will need to be done manually).
+The link below contains a script that can be used to make the needed changes to all of the above files (except .jcorbarc which will need to be done manually).
 It can be run on a SpectroSERVER or a OneClick web server.
 If you are running the script from a Windows Server, you will need to execute the script from a 'bash -login' shell.
 CA does not support the script.
 Extract it and save it in the $SPECROOT/ directory.